Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 For example, those with a Pl.
 Fin. (financial planning program designation in Quebec), are able to proceed directly to the CFP exam.
 Those with CPA (Certified Public Accountant) Fellow of the FCIA (Fellow, Canadian Institute of Actuaries) or other FP Canada outlined designations may skip the first two course requirements and proceed to the CFP Professional Education Program.
 Finally, a foreign CFP professional must complete the Introduction to Professional Ethics before they can proceed to the CFP exam.

-Additionally, other types of designations such as a mutual funds licence or PFP (Professional Financial Planner) designation will allow those working towards their CFP to skip parts of the certified financial planner course work as well.
+Additionally, other types of designations such as a mutual funds license or PFP (Professional Financial Planner) designation will allow those working towards their CFP to skip parts of the certified financial planner course work as well.
 It’s important to check the FP Canada site to find out where your previous education and financial credentials will fit within the overall CFP education program.

 The journey to becoming a CFP can be a lengthy one, but it is extremely worthwhile when it comes to helping others create a brighter and better financial future and earning the well-known Certified Financial Planner designation.
 By choosing the right education institution for your personal study style, taking time to do your best with education components and preparing for the exam, you’ll be well on your way to CFP certification.